marionmari/pyGPs/doc/source/demoHousing.rst

 The mean function used was :func:`src.Core.means.meanZero` and the covariance (using the :func:`src.Core.kernels.covSum` function) was a composite of
 :func:`src.Core.kernels.covSEiso` and :func:`src.Core.kernels.covNoise`.
 The initial values of the hyperparameters were selected randomly from a zero-mean, unit-variance normal distribtion.
-The actual values were: :math:`[ -0.75212337  0.58970994 -0.44709133 ]`.
-The initial likelihood hyperparameter was :math:`-2.30258509`.
-The regression started with initial negative log marginal likelihood of :math:` 752.458276632`.
+The actual values were: :math:`[ -0.75, \; 0.59, \; -0.45 ]`.
+The initial likelihood hyperparameter was :math:`-2.30`.
+The regression started with initial negative log marginal likelihood of :math:`752.46`.
 Note the initial zero mean and the variance that is uniform over the test set.

 .. figure:: _images/demoH1.png